My first collection of travel tales, Can’t Get Here from There: Fifty Tales of Travel, is now available on Amazon:

 England – June 2019

-On our-second-to-last day in London, we set about exploring some areas we had not gotten to before heading off to our Albania, Kosovo, and North Macedonia trip.
+On our-second-to-last day in London, we set about exploring some areas we had not gotten to before heading off on our Albania, Kosovo, and North Macedonia trip.
 One site I particularly want to explore is Tate Modern.
 I’ve seen two locations within the gallery on Instagram I’d like to try my hand at: the tall, slit windows that cast a striking reflection on the cement floor near one of the entrances, and the spiral staircase.

 The slit windows are easy to find and, while it’s a cloudy day without the sun’s rays creating the arresting reflection, I see what I can do.
 These days Instagram inspirations tend to motivate copying but I’m more interested in seeing what I can do differently.
 Besides, I’ve always liked a challenge.
 After a while spent shooting from different angles and heights, I set off to find the spiral staircase.

 After perusing a few floors, I come to the realization that I have no idea where it is.
 I connect to Tate’s wifi and see someone tagging the location as Tate Library, which causes a minor panic.
 Am I in the wrong place?
 Where is the Tate Library?
 Why am I panicking when everyone else tags it as Tate Modern?
 Who is this nitwit tagging it as Tate Library?